reggaetonpunkstarsnft/reggaetonpunkstarsnft.github.io/buy.md

      width="500">
  </p>

 Now you can look for your fav [Reggaeton Punks Star](https://opensea.io/collection/reggaetonpunkstars) and purchase it!
-We have two options to do so:</br></br>
+We have two options to do so:<br><br>

 <p float="left" align="center">
 <img src="assets/howtobuy/H.jpg"